 To compose a Dental Bridge you need two or more adjacent teeth at both sides of the empty space you wish to restore.
 We call these adjacent pieces pillars, and they need to have the same characteristics required for dental crowns (for further information check our article on Dental Crowns) and the space is called pontic.
 Dental bridges had more relevance in the past, when the possibility of replacing lost teeth with dental implants didn´t exist.
 However, that does not imply they are obsolete, since they can be a very suitable option in patients that for medical, anatomical, or reasons of any sort are not candidates for dental implants.

-The process of making a dental bridge consists of an average of 4 appointments scheduled once a week.
+Our Costa Rica dental bridges procedures involves a process that includes an average of 4 appointments scheduled once a week.
 There is a chance we might be able to schedule these appointments every 3 days, in cases the patient does not have more time.

 On the first appointment the teeth that are to be the pillars are prepared, which implies wearing of the dental structure.
 Sometimes a nerve treatment is recommended with a post and reconstruction.
 This additional step can be considered previously or during the stage when the provisionals are used.
 It is not strange to implement changes to the treatment during the provisional stage, in order to obtain a predictable and successful outcome.
 On this same appointment, if it is decided, the final molds are taken and sent to the lab.